 The ext4 file system is the most popular file system of the Linux world.
 This file system is used most of the Linux distributions.
 Ext4 is also the latest version of the Ext file system.
 The general performance of Ext4 is very good.
 Also, this file system supports a lot of features for enterprise requirements.
 Now let’s create an Ext4 file system with the following command.
 Creating a file system requires root privileges so we use

 sudo command.
 In this example, we will create a file system on

 $ sudo mkfs.ext4 /dev/vdb1

 Ext3 is the previous version of the Ext4 and some older all ready installed systems use this file system.
 Also, Ext3 is more compatible with different devices and applications.
 This file system used for boots partition.

 Create Btrfs File System

-Butterfs or simply btrfs is new generation file system designed from scratch.
-It has unique feature other Linux file systems like ext4 do not have.
-Following command will create btrfs file system.
+Butterfs or simply btrfs is a new generation file system designed from scratch.
+It has unique features other Linux file systems like ext4 do not have.
+The following command will create btrfs file system.
 We use also

--f to create file system forcibly because if there is all ready a file system in the partition btrfs partition will not created.
+-f to create a file system forcibly because if it is all ready a file system in the partition btrfs partition will not be created.

 $ sudo mkfs.btrfs -f /dev/vdb1